BrassAmber-Mods/Brass_Amber_BattleTowers/README.md

-## Brass_Amber_BattleTowers
+## Brass-Amber BattleTowers
 Re-vamp of the old BattleTowers mod from yogbox.
 Developed by Brass_Herbalist, Milamber, X, and DerToaster

-Some code comments are from a Structure Tutorial by Telepathic Grunt and have be marked as such
+Some code comments are from a Structure Tutorial by Telepathic Grunt and have be marked as such.

 >- Current Licensing is All Rights Reserved
->  - We believe in giving everyone access to view the code, this repo will remain public and open to assistance.
+>  - We believe in giving everyone access to view our code, this repo will remain public and open to assistance.
 >  - However this does protect the mod from unauthorized use
 >    - (such as redistribution without consent and/or attribution for personal profit)